-Within the scope of Matomo's range analysis, the following data is processed: the type and version of browser you use, the operating system you use, your country of origin, date and time of the server request, the number of visits, your length of stay on the website and the external links you activated.
-The IP address of the user is made anonymous before it is saved.
+The following data is processed as part of Matomo's reach analysis: the browser type and version you use, the operating system you use, your country of origin, the date and time of the server request, the number of visits, the time you spend on the website, and the external links you click.
+The IP address of users is anonymized before it is stored.

-Users can object to the anonymous data collection by the Matomo program at any time with effect for the future by clicking on the link below.
-In this case a so-called opt-out cookie will be stored in their browser, which means that Matomo will no longer collect any session data.
-If users delete their cookies, however, this has the consequence that the opt-out cookie is also deleted and therefore must be reactivated by the users.
+Users can object to the anonymized data collection by the Matomo program at any time with effect for the future by clicking on the link below.
+In this case, a so-called opt-out cookie is stored in their browser, which means that Matomo no longer collects any session data.
+If users delete their cookies, however, this has the consequence that the opt-out cookie is also deleted and must therefore be reactivated by the users.

-The logs containing the users' data will be deleted after 6 months at the latest.
+The logs with the users' data are deleted after 6 months at the latest.

 Where we ask users to give their consent (e.g. in the context of a cookie consent), the legal basis for this processing is Article 6(1)(a).
 DSGVO.
 Otherwise, the personal data of the users will be processed on the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer within the meaning of Art.
 6 para.
 1 lit. f.
 DSGVO) will be processed.